Acme: A Research Framework for Distributed Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work we have introduced Acme, a modular light-weight framework that supports scalable and fast iteration of research ideas in RL.
+This work introduces Acme, a modular light-weight framework that supports scalable and fast iteration of research ideas in RL.
 Acme naturally supports both single-actor and distributed training paradigms and provides a variety of agent baselines with state-of-the-art performance.
-In this release we are focusing on the single-actor setting which is more in line with the standard needs of the academic community.
-However, this work also describes the design of Acme which enables the use of agent components in both these settings.
-Although we provide results for both settings, we also show that the same results can be obtained using single-process agents enabled by our framework.
+This work also represents a second version of the paper which has seen an increase focus on modularity as well as additional emphasis on offline and imitation algorithms.
+The number of core algorithms implemented as part of Acme has also increased.

 By providing these tools, we hope that Acme will help improve the status of reproducibility in RL, and empower the academic research community with simple building blocks to create new RL agents.
 Additionally, our baselines should provide additional yardsticks to measure progress in the field.
 We are excited to share Acme with the research community and look forward to contributions from everyone, as well as feedback to keep improving and extending Acme.